DETAILED ACTION

 With regard to Claim 18:

-mask one or more elements of the logical form of a natural language text segment resulting in the one or more masked elements and the one or more unmasked elements.
+The computer program product of claim 17, wherein the program instructions are further executable by the processor to cause the processor to: mask one or more elements of the logical form of a natural language text segment resulting in the one or more masked elements and the one or more unmasked elements.

-Pruksachatkun teaches the system of claim 1, method of claim 10, and computer program product of claim 17, including that data may be masked and the determination of rules as cited above, but does not explicitly teach masking the data, but it is known in the art.
-Kulkarni teaches a search system using machine learning. [title] It performs “masking a portion of event data” which may be “text” such as a “credit card number”.
+Pruksachatkun and Bai teach the system of claim 1, method of claim 10, and computer program product of claim 17, including that data may be masked and the determination of rules as cited above, but do not explicitly teach masking the data, but it is known in the art.
+Kulkarni teaches a search system using machine learning. [title] It performs "masking a portion of event data" which may be "text" such as a "credit card number".
 [Col. 20, lines 4-5] Kulkarni and Pruksachatkun are analogous art as each is directed to electronic means for processing text in which some of the text may be masked.

-It would have been obvious to one of ordinary skill in the art just prior to the filing of the claimed invention to combine the teaching of Kulkarni with that of Pruksachatkun in order to obfuscate sensitive data, as taught by Kulkarni; further, it is simply a substitution of one known part for another with predictable results, simply masking text as in Kulkarni rather than, or in addition to, processing already-masked text as in Pruksachatkun; the substitution produces no new and unexpected result.
+It would have been obvious to one of ordinary skill in the art just prior to the filing of the claimed invention to combine the teaching of Kulkarni with that of Pruksachatkun and Bai in order to obfuscate sensitive data, as taught by Kulkarni; further, it is simply a substitution of one known part for another with predictable results, simply masking text as in Kulkarni rather than, or in addition to, processing already-masked text as in Pruksachatkun; the substitution produces no new and unexpected result.

 Claims 7 and 20 are similar so are analyzed together.